skarjalainen/generator-keystone/README.md

 `yo keystone` will scaffold a new KeystoneJS project for you, and offer to set up blog, gallery, and enquiry (contact form) models + views.

+## Fork info

+Includes option to use Dust templating engine

 ## Getting Started

 First up, you'll need Node.js >= 0.10.x and MongoDB >= 2.4.x installed.
 If you don't have them, follow the **Dependencies** instructions below.